-In 1887 the Indian Act was amended to ban our potlatch and sun dances.
-The potlatch and other traditional ceremonies were and still are our traditional governance systems.
-For example, in the Thi'lelum (Big house) we pass on names,

-Chieftainships, songs, dances, masks; performed marriages; supported our families (funerals); and redistributed our wealth through give aways.
-For Indigenous people, the ceremonies performed in these sacred places constituted both the administration and governance of community members - in effect, these ceremonies served similar functions to Western structures like the Department of Vital Statistics and Parliament.
-By destroying our community governance, the Canadian state threatened and attempted to eradicate our communal identity and the status of our Nations'.
+In 1887, the Indian Act was amended to ban our potlatch and sun dances.
+The potlatch and other traditional ceremonies were, and still are, our traditional governance systems.
+For example, in the Thi'lelum (Big house) we pass on names, Chieftainships, songs, dances, masks; performed marriages; supported our families (funerals); and redistributed our wealth through giveaways.
+For Indigenous peoples, the ceremonies performed in these sacred places constituted both the administration and governance of community members - in effect, these ceremonies served similar functions to Western structures like the Department of Vital Statistics and Parliament.
+By destroying our community governance, the Canadian state threatened and attempted to eradicate our communal identity and the status of our Nations.

-In many Indigenous languages, there is no word that translates to 'anti-oppressive practice.'
-However, there are various phrases in our mother tongue that identifies "A Way of Life".
-For example, phrases and/or terms such as Snuw'uy'ul2 roughly translates into our 'teachings' - our ways of knowing and being, our governing structures, our culture our tradition, our language, our sacred bathing holes, hunting, fishing and gathering rights, our family, our community, our relationship with Mother Earth and Father sky.
-Through the banning of the potlatch (and other traditional ceremonies) the government specifically and purposefully attacked and attempted to rupture Our Way of Life3 (Lawrence, 2002, pp.23-24).
-Indigenous scholar Lee Maracle (1996) captures the spectrum of these ruptures:
+In many Indigenous languages, there is no word that translates to anti-oppressive practice.
+However, there are various phrases in our mother tongue that identifies a Way of Life.
+For example, phrases and/or terms such as Snuw'uy'ul roughly translates into our teachings - our ways of knowing and being; our governing structures; our culture; our tradition; our language; our sacred bathing holes; hunting, fishing, and gathering rights; our family; our community; and our relationship with Mother Earth and Father Sky.4 Through the banning of the potlatch, and other traditional ceremonies, the government specifically and purposefully attacked and attempted to rupture our Way of Life (Lawrence, 2002, pp. 23-24).
+Indigenous scholar Maracle (1996) captured the spectrum of these ruptures: